MattDierick/RTD-APIm-ADC-Controller/source/_build/html/_sources/class1/module2/module2.rst.txt

 Workflow of the demo
 ####################

-The demo is splitted in 2 classes
+The demo is split in 3 classes
     - Deploy, publish and protect Arcadia Web application
         - Deploy and publish Arcadia Main App
         - Deploy and publish Money Transfer App